Faster and smarter in the app... Open app

 Travel Insurance Finland

 Heading off to Finland?
 After you've packed your winter coat, snow boots and Euros, you'll want to take out a travel insurance policy to boot, protecting you and your holiday.
-Whether you decide on either a single or annual policy, you can then select 1 of 4 levels of cover to suit your Finnish frolic.
+Whether you decide on either a single or annual policy, you can then select from three levels of cover to suit your Finnish frolic.

 Finland Travel Insurance